In thyroid therapy, how many micrograms of Cytomel (T3) are equivalent to how many micrograms of Synthroid (T4)?

 Unlike the writings of some today who vigorously defend L-T4 monotherapy and disparage the T3-based hormone preparations, these historical scientists were not trying to protect or praise the “gold standard” thyroid pharmaceutical (desiccated thyroid), nor were they making unfounded accusations of L-T3 or L-T4 preparations of being dangerous and causing thyrotoxicosis.

-Next, these sources do not have their clinical judgment clouded by “in or out” thinking about hormone reference range boundaries.
+Next, older sources do not have their clinical judgment clouded by “in or out” thinking about hormone reference range boundaries.

-But most importantly, going back to history brings clarity to L-T3 and L-T4 dosing ratios that are currently muddled with confusion, mythology, and fear.
+But most importantly, going back to history brings clarity to L-T3 and L-T4 dosing ratios that are currently muddled with confusion, mythology, and fear of excess T3 but not fear of excess T4.

-But on the other hand, a 1:14 ratio is being promoted by modern clinical research trials on T3-T4 combination therapy.
+But on the other hand, a 1:14 molar ratio (or 1:16 ratio by mcg) is being promoted by modern clinical research trials on T3-T4 combination therapy.

-Today, these two ratios (1:4 versus 1:14) represent two completely different theories about L-T3 and L-T4 dosing, and they are sending mixed messages to doctors who tend to judge by one ratio rather than the other.
+Today, these two ratios (1:4 versus 1:14) represent two completely different theories about L-T3 and L-T4 dosing, (one being a replacement ratio, the other a combination dose ratio), and they are sending mixed messages to doctors and patients.

 Today, believers in this 1:14 myth have promoted the idea that 140 micrograms L-T4 for every 10 micrograms of L-T3 is the only correct physiological ratio at which combination therapy dosing should ever occur, beyond which lies the danger of thyrotoxicosis.